hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/test/index.md

     tabDescriptions: {
       home: 'This is the home description.',
       search: 'This is the search description.',
-      transformedSelectableFields: 'This is the formed field names description.',
-      selectableFields: 'This is the simple field names description.',
+      checkableFields: 'This is the checkable fields description.',
       new: 'This is the new description.',
       created: 'This is the created description.',
       config: 'This is the config description.'